agalev/FitPursuit/README.md

 ❖ Navigate to https://www.strava.com/settings/api and make a record of your Client ID and Client Secret.
 You will need these to access the Strava API later

 ❖ Clone/fork the repo.
-This is a monorepo, containing the `client` and `server` applications
+This is a monorepo, containing both the `client` and `server` applications

 ### For `client`: